 • What is postural hypotension?
 Page 1 • What are the symptoms of postural hypotension?
-Page 1 • What to do when you get the symptoms Page 2 • When are the symptoms likely to happen?
+Page 2 • What to do when you get symptoms Page 2 • When are the symptoms likely to happen?
 Page 2 • Can exercise help postural hypotension?
 Page 3 • Improving control of postural hypotension Page 3 • Can medication help?
-Page 5 • Further information Page 6
+Page 5 • Other things to think about Page 6